 Outline the difference between these accounts and their usage.
-A good social media policy will give employees guidelines to follow that protect both the employer and the employee.
+A good employee social media policy will give guidelines to follow that protect both the employer and the employee.
 Make sure you establish the authority of the official account to speak on behalf of the company.
 Some more thoughts here.

 Conduct can be trickier because a lot of this can be subjective.
 It would be a good idea to prohibit negative conversations about the company and online bickering involving the company.
 Establish workplace confidentiality and transparency about the role within the company.
 Make employees aware of any regulations, codes, or violations they may not be aware of at an industry level.